Mall of America station: Metro service

 The mall is the southern terminus of the Metro Blue Line (LRT), D Line (BRT) and the northern terminus of the Metro Red Line (BRT).
 The Blue Line connects the mall to the Minneapolis–Saint Paul International Airport and downtown Minneapolis via Hiawatha Avenue.
 The Red Line connects the mall to Eagan and Apple Valley via Cedar Avenue.
 The D Line connects the mall to Brooklyn Center via downtown Minneapolis.
 Light rail service began December 4, 2004 and BRT service began June 22, 2013.

-The station is also the terminus for the planned Riverview Modern Streetcar (LRT-streetcar hybrid).
-The 2019 renovation added station infrastructure for the D Line and allocated space for an additional train platform for potential future use by the Riverview Streetcar or Blue Line.
+The 2019 renovation added station infrastructure for the D Line and allocated space for an additional train platform for potential future use.